 Here's an example:

-You go into hospital for surgery and leave with a large medical bill.
+You go into the hospital for surgery and leave with a large medical bill.

 Your primary payer is responsible for paying the bill.